codacy/docs/docs/codacy-api/obtaining-code-quality-metrics-for-files.md

 ---
-description: Example of how to obtain code quality metrics for a subset of the files in a repository.
+description: Example of how to obtain code quality metrics for files in a repository programmatically using Codacy's API v3 endpoint listFiles.
 ---

 # Obtaining code quality metrics for files